 The Customer or its representative shall have the right to reject any item of the Work (more specifically without limitation any item of Materials and Services whether or not during fabrication thereof) found not to be in accordance with the Contract.

 Any work to be performed by the Contractor (including the replacement or remedy of any item of the Contractor’s Materials and Services) resulting from examination or rejection as referred to in Clauses 10.1 and 10.2 shall not be regarded as a change in the Work and shall not entitle the Contractor to any revision of the time schedule.
 Any costs involved in such work shall be for the Contractor’s account.
+If examination shows that items are not defective, or if re-examination proves that items previously rejected are in fact not defective, any time spent on examination and temporary rejection of non-defective items shall entitle the Contractor to extend the time schedule.
+Any costs incurred due to this shall be borne by the Customer.

-The Customer, Customer’s representative or an authorized third-party auditor shall have the right to inspect and/or to test the Work to confirm its conformity to the Contract, any Contractor’s and/or subcontractor’s manufacturing sites, in order to verify whether Contractor fulfils or is capable to fulfil its obligations arising from this Contract, in particular whether Contractor is capable to manufacture the Equipment in compliance with the conditions of this Contract, within seven (7) days from the Customer’s request.
+The Customer, Customer’s representative or an authorized third-party auditor shall have the right to inspect and/or to test the Work to confirm its conformity to the Contract, any Contractor’s and/or main subcontractor’s (identified in the Contractor’s bid in the tender process) manufacturing sites, in order to verify whether Contractor fulfils or is capable to fulfil its obligations arising from this Contract, in particular whether Contractor is capable to manufacture the Equipment in compliance with the conditions of this Contract, within fourteen (14) days from the Customer’s request, unless the Parties agree otherwise in a specific case.
 Based on the request of the Customer, the Contractor shall inform the Customer about the exact locations of all Contractor’s and/or subcontractor’s manufacturing sites.
-Inspections described hereunder shall occur twice (2×) or thrice (3×) during the performance of the Work as necessary according to sole discretion of the Customer10.5.
+Inspections described hereunder shall occur twice (2×) or thrice (3×) during the performance of the Work as necessary according to sole discretion of the Customer.
+Costs for inspections, except costs described in clause 10.5 shall be for Customer’s account.

-The inspections and tests may be conducted in the premises of the Contractor or its subcontractor(s) and vendor(s), at the point of delivery and/or at the place where the Work is constructed.
-When conducted in the premises of the Contractor or its subcontractor(s) and vendor(s), all reasonable facilities and assistance, including access to drawings and production data, shall be furnished to the inspectors at no cost of the Customer.
+The inspections and tests may be conducted in the premises of the Contractor, or its main subcontractor(s) and vendor(s) identified in the Contractor’s bid in the tender process, at the point of delivery and/or at the place where the Work is constructed.
+When conducted in the premises of the Contractor or its main subcontractor(s) and vendor(s) identified in the Contractor’s bid in the tender process, all reasonable facilities and assistance, including access to drawings and production data, shall be furnished to the inspectors at no cost of the Customer.

 During any such audit, the Contractor shall: